Contact Us

 There’s plenty to be enjoyed in Penzance’s outskirts too.
 The nearby Tremenheere Sculpture Gardens combine modern art with large-scale exotic plants, while the much-loved Minack theatre is carved into the cliffs at Porthcurno less than half an hour away.
 Make a trip to the award-winning Polgoon Vineyard to sample a range of artisan wines and ciders on a tour and tasting, or take a stroll around the orchard before dining al fresco at Vine House Kitchen.

-Where to stay near Penzance: Enjoying spectacular views out to sea, Blue Elvin and Ednovean House are both just along the coast from Penzance.
+Where to stay near Penzance: Enjoying spectacular views out to sea, Ednovean House sits just along the coast from Penzance.

 Marazion